Big Bird: Costume and portrayal

 Big Bird's body suit weighs ten pounds, and his head weighs four pounds.
 According to writer Louise Gikow, the heat inside the suit is "unbearable, and it's extraordinarily difficult to hold Big Bird's head."

 Different versions of Big Bird are portrayed in some international versions of Sesame Street.
 For example, the Dutch version has a blue bird named Pino.
 In the Latin American version (Plaza Sésamo), Big Bird's parrot cousin, Abelardo Montoya, is featured.
 He appears similar to Big Bird, but he is green.

 Big Bird's appearance has changed over the years, as has his personality.
-He originally had very few feathers on top of his head; his body feathers were also more shaggy and unkempt, and his body was not as rounded and full as it is now.
-His personality was more dopey and "bird-brained" than it later became.
-He gradually got more feathers on top, giving his head a more rounded appearance, and developed a blaze-like crest of lighter yellow feathers above his eyes.
-His body got fluffier, rounder and more well groomed as well.
-His personality developed over time from being a dim, slow-witted character into the childlike innocence he is known for today.
+He originally had very few feathers on the top of his head; his body feathers were also more shaggy and unkempt.
+As time went on he gradually gained more feathers on his head, giving it a more rounded appearance, and developed a blaze-like crest of lighter yellow feathers above his eyes.
+His body feathers got fluffier, rounder and more well groomed as well.
+His personality developed over time from a more dopey and "bird-brained" character into the gentle, childlike innocent he is known as today.
 Although all the Sesame Street Muppet characters are technically ageless, Big Bird is psychologically written to represent a six-year-old.

-The costume is partially assembled by company American & Fancy Feather, using the tail feathers from turkeys; as the feathers are rarely clean, company owner Anthony Trento calls the Big Bird costume his "toughest customer".
+The costume is partially assembled by company American Plume & Fancy Feather, using the tail feathers from turkeys; as the feathers are rarely clean, company owner Anthony Trento calls the Big Bird costume his "toughest customer".
 Sesame Workshop is said to reject roughly 90 percent of all the feathers selected for use on the costume.